 Use of fire in grazed woodlands — Queensland

 Australia’s woodlands are by their very nature unstable.
 In the absence of disturbance, a woodland will tend to thicken.
-The trees will increase in size until either competition between trees limits their growth or some calamity such as drought kills some of the trees.
-Old age is also a factor in tree death with the older trees often the first to die in a drought.
-Episodic wild fires along with climate change around 100,000 years ago and subsequent burning by Aboriginal people have also been implicated in the rise and dominance of fire-tolerant species in Australia, particularly the eucalypts.
+The trees will increase in size until either competition between trees limits their growth, or, some calamity such as drought, kills some of the trees.
+Old age is also a factor as older trees are often the first to die in a drought.
+Episodic wild fires, climate change, and subsequent burning by Aboriginal people, have also been implicated in the rise and dominance of fire-tolerant species in Australia.

-Prior to European settlement, frequent and systematic burning by Aboriginal people was responsible for maintaining large areas as semi-open woodlands with a good layer of fire-tolerant grass growing between the trees.
-Periodic burning achieved this vegetative balance by keeping eucalypt and other native woody seedlings and suckers small enough to have minimal effect on pasture production.
+Prior to European settlement, frequent and systematic burning by Aboriginal people maintained large areas as semi-open woodlands.
+This periodic burning achieved vegetative balance by keeping woody seedlings and suckers small enough to have minimal effect on pasture production.

-In recent years burning has not been possible in many areas because the combined effects of poor summer rain and the introduction of Bos indicus cattle and the use of dry season supplements resulting have resulted in low fuel loads.
-Without regular burns the under-storey woody plants have been thickening up with a consequent loss of pasture production and ultimately also of carrying capacity.
+In recent years burning has not been possible in many areas.
+The combined effects of poor summer rain, the introduction of Bos indicus cattle, and the use of dry season supplements, have resulted resulted in low fuel loads.
+Without regular burns the under-storey woody plants have been thickening up with a consequent loss of pasture production.
+Ultimately, this has had a negative affect on carrying capacity also.

 Re-introduction of fire as a management strategy is essential for the long-term stability and productivity of grazed woodlands.
-Unfortunately, in many areas trees have grown above the height where fire will effectively control them, even when there is enough fuel to carry a fire.
+Unfortunately, in many areas trees have grown above the height where fire will effectively control them.

 Eucalypts

 The ‘TRAPS’ woodland measurement program, part of the MLA sponsored project ‘Understanding the dynamics of Queensland’s grazed woodlands’, showed that fire killed very few small, suppressed eucalypts but regularly checked their growth.
-Suppressed lignotuberous (a large underground ‘root’ that stores food for the plant) suckers can survive like this for a very long time (monitoring shows more than 25 years).
+Suppressed lignotuberous (a large underground ‘root’ that stores food for the plant) suckers can survive like this for more than 25 years.
 Other work in northern Australia’s savannahs has shown that most eucalypts taller than two metres are resistant to fire.
 Fire can be used to prevent woodland thickening in eucalypt woodlands and forests.

 Wattles

 Without these fires the wattle regrowth would have completely dominated the pasture.
-The reaction of these two wattle species to fire is indicative of the effect on most wattles and, in fact, most acacias.
+The reaction of these two wattle species to fire is indicative of the effect on most wattles and acacias.
 Fire will keep wattles in check but as a general rule will not eliminate them.

 Currant bush, Burrum bush

-In central and north Queensland there has been an increase in the density of currant bush (Carissa ovata) and Burrum bush (C. lanceolata) over vast areas of cleared and uncleared semi-arid eucalypt woodlands.
-This represents a severe constraint on the availability of herbage to the grazing animal and reduces the already low carrying capacity of these beef cattle pastures.
+In Central and North Queensland there has been an increase in the density of currant bush (Carissa ovata) and Burrum bush (C. lanceolata).
+The encroachment has occurred over vast areas of cleared and uncleared semi-arid eucalypt woodlands.
+This represents a severe constraint on the grazing animal and reduces the already low carrying capacity of these pastures.

-In a study in the Mount Coolon area of central Queensland, plots heavily infested with currant bush were fenced to manage grazing and allow fuel to accumulate.
+In a study in the Mount Coolon area of Central Queensland, plots heavily infested with currant bush were fenced to manage grazing and allow fuel to accumulate.
 These plots were burnt either once, twice or three times with burns either one or two years apart.
-After burning many of the larger currant bush plants fragmented into several smaller plants due to this shrub’s habit of rooting along its sprawling branches.
-Few plants died as a result of burning but the fire greatly reduced the overall canopy area of the currant bush and allowed pasture grasses to re-colonise the areas formerly covered.
+After burning many of the larger currant bush plants fragmented into several smaller plants.
+Few plants died, but the canopy cover of the currant bush was greatly reduced and allowed pasture grasses to re-colonise the areas formerly covered.
 No new currant bush seedlings were found.

 Fire as a management tool